-Regular Oral Cancer Screenings in Medford
+Regular Oral Cancer Screenings

 During your regular checkup and cleaning, Dr. Gary Rosenfeld can also perform an oral cancer screening.
 It’s probably not something you think about very often, but rates of oral cancer are on the rise in the US and around the world.
 Currently, one American dies from oral cancer each hour.
 Early detection is important for the successful treatment of oral cancer — and that’s why we recommend that adults undergo an oral cancer screening in Medford at least once annually.
 Keep reading to learn what you can expect from an annual screening for oral cancer, then request an appointment today.